-The Joint Replacement Center is a 15 bed unit with 5 overflow beds.
+The Joint Replacement Center is a 30 bed unit.
 Our specialty is caring for patients with total hip, knee, and shoulder replacements.
-We also admit elective back surgery patients which consist of laminectomies, anterior cervical discectomies and fusions, and lumbar intervertebral fusions.

 We consider our unit a "well unit" meaning all of our patients elect to be here and are not "sick."
-Our joint patients' length of stay is 2-3 days and our spine patients' length of stay is 1-3 days.
+Our joint patients' length of stay is 2-3 days.
 Although we consider all of our patients to be "well," some do have chronic medical issues that need attention.
-In this case, internal medicicne doctors are consulted.
+In this case, internal medicine doctors are consulted.

-We have a very involved multidisciplinary team including physicians, registered murses, certified nursing assistant, helath unit coordinators, physical therapists, case management, and occcupational therapists.
+We have a very involved multidisciplinary team including physicians, registered nurses, certified nursing assistant, health unit coordinators, physical therapists, case management, and occupational therapists.

 Our joint replacement patients have an extensive physical therapy program.
 There are two physical therapy sessions each day.
-In the mornings patients work with therapists during an individual session and in the afternoon patients are brought together in our joint zone for a group therapy session.
-Our spine patient population also benefits from our physiccal therapy program.
+In the morning patients work with therapists during an individual session and in the afternoon patients are brought together in our joint zone for a group therapy session.

 Location: 4 South